CDCgov/data-exchange-processing-status/pstatus-graphql-ktor/README.md

 ### Notifications:
 Provides the feature for a user to subscribe or unsubscribe to different types of Notifications as follows:

-- Data stream top errors to get notifications for top data stream errors and its frequency during an upload.
+- Top data stream errors and its frequency during an upload.
 - Upload errors when there are errors in an upload.
+- Email Notifications.
+- Webhook Notifications.
+- Deadline Checks.

 ## Environment Variable Setup